codefellows-seattle-javascript-401d19/28-todo-app/lab-shannon/README.md

 4. follow the link provided see the webpage

 ## Methods
   Click "home" to go to the landing page.
-Click "dashboard" to view the dashboard where you can create a new note, view all existing notes, and remove a note.
+Click "dashboard" to view the dashboard where you can create a new note, view all existing notes, update a note, and remove a note.

 ## Technologies Used
   babel-core